 The conference is held every two years (in odd-numbered years, thus interleaving with ICPR), on different continents, preferably with a rotation from one continent to another.
 ICDAR usually takes place sometime between mid-August to mid-September but slight deviations may occur depending on climatic conditions, for instance.
-Information on previous ICDARs can be found on the TC10 and TC11 websites (www.iapr-tc10.org and www.iapr-tc11.org respectively).
+Information on previous ICDARs can be found on the TC10 and TC11 websites (www.iapr-tc11.org respectively).